|Training and tools for researchers like you.||Pathfinder|

 Clinical & Translational Research Through the Diabetes Lens

 Clinical and translational research is characterized by a spectrum of activities where critical insights are passed between research modalities so that biomedical discoveries can lead to tangible improvements in human health.
+Prior to human investigation, preclinical and animal studies are conducted.
+This is sometimes referred to as the T0 domain of research.
 Pathfinder defines the C/T research spectrum as T1 through T4 research, and outlines a wide range of applicable Harvard Catalyst resources and educational opportunities at each stage of the spectrum, as well as examples of researchers who work in these domains.

 We encourage you to explore the numerous ways in which insights and ideas can travel back and forth across the translational spectrum (e.g., how a T4 finding can fuel T3-based research in guideline development, or even new laboratory benchwork).